padiketeku/EnvMonMod/EMM-Prac-3-Bitemporal Change Analysis.md

 print(changeMatrixSqKm, 'changeMatrixSqKm')
 ```

 Your result should be an object with 36 elements in the Console.
 Make sure you drop-down to see the size for each between-class change.
-The first ten results are shown below.
+The first eleven results are shown below.

 ![image](https://github.com/user-attachments/assets/c8de4761-9f7c-4af2-9bdb-8b265fea4474)